Pete McCarthy: Comedy and television: 1975–1997

 McCarthy took his next show, Live in Your Living Room, from 1987–88 to the Edinburgh, Melbourne and Brighton festivals.
 He performed in people's homes in bedrooms, bathrooms and living rooms to audiences of 10-20.
 The subject of the show was the metaphysical effects of a hangover.
 The Brighton Argus reviewer wrote, "The hour-long tour-de-force begins with an apparently hungover Peter in bed, surrounded by empty bottles, and transfers to the living room, where he sports a revolting 1970s stretch burgundy outfit, threatens a striptease and then fortunately changes his mind....In between he delivers a quick-fire monologue which develops from the perils of drinking to tragicomic stuff touching on loneliness, death and unrequited love."

 In 1990 McCarthy explored this theme further in The Hangover Show, directed by John Dowie.
 He was awarded the Critic's Award for Best Comedy and nominated for the Perrier Award at the Edinburgh Festival Fringe.
 The show was developed into a one-off television special for BBC Scotland which was broadcast on New Year's Day 1991.

 He regularly compered at The Comedy Store in Central London.
 As a stand-up comedian, McCarthy often drew on his Irish Catholic background as a source of material.
 The Guardian described him as "someone who took infinite pleasure in the comic strangeness of other human beings."
 He wrote and performed in a two-man comedy show with the Liverpudlian poet Roger McGough which toured in Britain and Australia.
-In the 1980s he began writing television scripts and gags for the comedians Mel Smith and Griff Rhys Jones.
+In the 1980s he wrote television scripts and gags for the comedians Mel Smith and Griff Rhys Jones.

 As a result of The Hangover Show, McCarthy was given his own unconventional 'alternative' travel show, Travelog, by Channel 4.
 McCarthy recalled: "We travelled to Zanzibar and China, Fiji and Corsica, Costa Rica and Laos, stood on the edge of volcanoes, had lunch with heroes of the Crete resistance, and got caught up in a military coup in Vanuatu".
 He starred in a string of other television and radio shows throughout the 1990's, including BBC 2's Country Tracks (1998); Meridian Television's The Pier; and Channel 4's Desperately Seeking Something (1995–1998), an exploration of alternative religious movements around the world.
 For BBC Radio 4, he presented Breakaway, First Impressions, X Marks the Spot, American Beauty, and Cajun Country, as well as appearing as a regular guest on Loose Ends, Just a Minute and The News Quiz.